-Back when we were expectant parents, my husband and I were eager pupils, listening intently at our prenatal class where various baby basics—including swaddling—were demonstrated.
+The topic of swaddling newborns has always been a bit contentious.
+Some people are a hard yes, while others say no. Back when we were expectant parents, my husband and I were eager pupils, listening intently at our prenatal class where various baby basics—including swaddling—were demonstrated.
 At the hospital, the nurse repeated the lesson on wrapping our newborn into what she called a “baby burrito”.
 It certainly helped settle our little guy, and we swaddled him for nearly his whole first year.
 He’s now a healthy eight-year-old who sleeps soundly every night, lanky limbs splayed across his bed.

-It seems, however, that the thinking around swaddling is shifting.
-Hamilton Public Health’s new guidelines last year stated, “Swaddling should not be demonstrated to clients because there is little research on how to swaddle safely and correctly to prevent the associated risks.”
+It seems, however, that the thinking around swaddling newborns is shifting.
+Hamilton Public Health’s new guidelines stated, “Swaddling should not be demonstrated to clients because there is little research on how to swaddle safely and correctly to prevent the associated risks.”
 The Registered Nurses’ Association of Ontario (RNAO) also published new best practice guidelines last year that say, “There is currently no evidence on the ‘safe way’ to swaddle an infant, and hence caution regarding swaddling should be expressed with parents/ caregivers.”
 The Canadian Paediatric Society (CPS) and the Public Health Agency of Canada do not have official statements on swaddling.

 So what could go wrong?
 Didn’t wrapping up my son just keep him feeling warm and cozy, and prevent his involuntary movements from startling himself awake?